-- Decide your style of trading: momentum trading, swing, long term.
+- Decide your style of trading: momentum, swing, long-term

-- Choose your trading broker based upon trading style.
+- Choose your broker based on your style

-- Candlestick patterns are most important trading indicator.
+- Candlestick patterns are the most important indicator

-- Consistency is the key to success long term.
+- Consistency is the key to success in the long-term

 So, you just finished watching The Big Short, and the genius of Michael Burry inspires you.
-Heck, anyone who can short the entire financial sector, and make $700 million for investors has my attention.
+My attention is anyone who can short the entire financial sector and make $700 million for investors.

 The movie is inspiring; I’ll give it that.
 Burry was an institutional trader – think suit, tie, sitting at a desk on Wall Street.
-But what about the rest of us who decide we want to join the game.
+But what about the rest of us who want to join the game?

-Well if not, you’re in luck because today, I'm going to outline the steps on how to become a trader from the comfort of your living room – no suit or even pants required! (watch us trade live each day in our trading rooms).
+Well, if not, you’re in luck because today, I will outline the steps to become a trader from the comfort of your living room – no suit or even pants required!

 Do you know how to become a trader?
-Chances are if you google that question, you’ll see a million different answers to that question.
+If you google that question, you’ll see a million different answers.

 It becomes overwhelming.
-As a result, you either give up or you get confused.
-The good news you can learn how to become a trader.
+As a result, you either give up, or you get confused.
+The good news is you can learn.

 It does take hard work and dedication.
 That’s something people don’t want to point out right away.
 However, we believe in being honest about that.

-Therefore, you’ll see that everywhere within our trading service.
-We don’t sugar coat it because we want you to know what you’re getting into when learning how to become a trader.
+Therefore, you’ll see that everywhere within our service.
+We don’t sugarcoat it because we want you to know what you’re getting into when learning to become a trader.

-Let’s take a took at the steps for success when learning how to become a trader.
-First things first, if you don’t have a clue where to start learning how to become a trader, consider the following:
+Let’s look at the steps for success when learning to become a trader.
+First things first, if you don’t have a clue where to start, consider the following:

 Winners learn from winners.

-I don’t think I revealed anything mind-blowing here as it’s a proven fact winners learn from winners.
-That’s why I believe choosing the right education provider is hands down, the most essential step of learning how to become a trader.
+I don’t think I revealed anything mind-blowing here, as it’s a proven fact: winners learn from winners.
+That’s why I believe choosing the right education provider is, hands down, the most essential step in learning how to become a trader.

-I don’t care if you have the best laptop, software, broker and platform at your disposal, if amateurs surround you, you won’t succeed.
+I don’t care if you have the best laptop, software, broker, and platform at your disposal; if amateurs surround you, you won’t succeed.
 I like to think of your education provider as a mastermind group.
-Try our day trading room free for 14 days.

 One of the most powerful tools ever used by successful people is the mastermind group.